 \paragraph{Qualitative Evaluation} Now, we present qualitative results for 3D keypoints and the output images to provide a more comprehensive assessment of our framework's performance. \Cref{fig:keypoints_yoga,fig:keypoints_acrobatic,fig:keypoints_common} illustrate keypoints generated for various poses from multiple viewpoints.
 We observe that the output keypoints accurately capture the important characteristics of each pose.
 For instance, in \Cref{fig:keypoints_yoga}, the keypoints for the split pose clearly reflect fully extended legs in opposite directions, while in \Cref{fig:keypoints_acrobatic}, the keypoints for the y-scale pose depict a vertically lifted leg that forms a distinctive Y-shape.
 These results show that the keypoint generator can accurately generate 3D pose keypoints aligned with the input prompt.

 \Cref{fig:qualitative-2dimage} presents a qualitative comparison of generated images for two challenging poses: split (top row) and tree (bottom row).
 The leftmost column shows the pose guidance, obtained by projecting the 3D keypoints inferred from textual prompts.
 This guidance is then used as a conditioning input for image generation.
 The baselines, SD and SDXL, fail to reproduce the correct body configurations, highlighting the limitations of prompt-only guidance in modeling fine-grained human poses.
-In particular, both models miss critical structural details—such as the horizontal leg extension in the split pose and the vertical leg lift in the tree pose.
-In contrast, when guided by pose guidance, our method—using HumanSD and GLIGEN—can accurately generate images that reflect the target pose, as demonstrated in the final two columns. \Cref{fig:samples-yoga,fig:samples-acrobatic,fig:samples-common} provide additional qualitative comparisons across a broader range of human poses.
+In particular, both models miss critical structural details---such as the horizontal leg extension in the split pose and the vertical leg lift in the tree pose.
+In contrast, when guided by our LLM-predicted pose keypoints, the underlying rendering capabilities of pose-aware models---such as HumanSD and GLIGEN---are effectively activated to reproduce the target poses described in the prompts accurately.
+These models, while unable to interpret pose semantics directly from language, can faithfully render complex human configurations once provided with explicit structural guidance inferred from text.
+By generating such pose guidance directly from natural language, our framework maximizes the utility of these pose-aware backbones, enabling them to perform beyond their original limitations. \Cref{fig:samples-yoga,fig:samples-acrobatic,fig:samples-common} provide additional qualitative comparisons across a broader range of human poses.